dougtheeconomist/energy-and-covid/README.md

 ![breakdown_by_source](/images/sector_trends.png)

 As we see here it is predominantly the fall in industrial and transportation use that drives the change we see in the overall trend.
 While residential and commercial energy use are falling, they are doing so in line with the annual trends in those areas.
-In fact when compared to the typical use for the months of April and May, there was actually more energy use by residencies and commercial properties during covid.
+In fact, when compared to the typical use for the months of April and May, there was actually more energy use by residencies and commercial properties during covid.
 The increase in residential use makes sense since people are spending more time at home, but the slight increase in commercial usage is a surprise to see, especially with many businesses having temporarily closed during that time.

-The following table shows the percentage difference between use in April 2020 and the typical use for the month of April since 2008, with a p-value generated against a null hypothesis that the 2020 numbers are actually the normal for that month, so the interpretation of this p-value is the chance that under normal conditions we would see either this or more extreme levels of consumption in the given sector.
+The following table shows the percentage difference between use in April 2020 and the typical use for the month of April since 2008, with a p-value generated against a null hypothesis that the 2020 numbers are actually the normal for that month, so in this case, the smaller the p-value the more confidence we can have that the difference in question is a significant one.

 March